fun4seb/GitNotes/2021 ~ Fall/GEOG 310/GEOG310 - Week 2.md

 ### Nation-State

-# Reading Notes: Who is a Refugee? - Shacknove
+# Reading Notes: Who is a Refugee? - Andrew Shacknove
 - There are varying definitions of "refugee" from different sources and institutions however most states refer to the UN convention definition
 - According to the UN convention a refugee is someone who **"owing to a well founded fear of being persecuted for reasons of race, religion, nationality, membership in a particular social group or political opinion,is outside the country of his nationality and is unable or, owing to such a fear, is unwilling to avail himself of the protection of that country"**
     - This definition is predicated on the argument that: